 Ah Loy Thai (Tan Quee Lan Street)

 9 Tan Quee Lan Street, #01-04, Singapore 188098

 Tel: +65 8488 6528

-The popular Thai eatery which used to be at Shaw Towers, opened a new branch at Tan Quee Lan Street.
+The popular Thai eatery which used to be at Shaw Towers, has moved to Tan Quee Lan Street with an expanded outlet.

 It is a good thing the branch is more spacious as compared to the one at Shaw Towers.
 Even with ample seating capacity, the restaurant is crowded at peak hours.
 Keep in mind that it doesn’t accept credit cards so keep some cash handy.